Browse the Guide:

 CLENDENING, ABRAM (d.
 1864).
 LETTERS, 1863-67.
 0.1 cu. ft.
 Six letters from or about Clendening and his brothers, all soldiers in the Union Army in the Civil War.
 Clendening and his family were from Mill Creek, (West) Virginia, but he and his brothers emigrated to Ohio when they refused to fight for the Confederacy.
 Clendening enlisted in the 5th Ohio Sharpshooters in December 1863.
 He died in May 1864 from a gunshot wound at Hallowell's Landing, Alabama.
 Letters by Clendening focus on his reasons for not fighting with the Confederacy, and after his death the letters by friends and family focus on his death and the location of his grave.
 Transcripts available.
 Ms91-067.

 CLEVELAND, ALVA (b.
 1805).
 DIARY, 1862.
 0.1 cu. ft.
 Born in New York, settled family in Illinois, then Wisconsin.
 Union soldier and orderly with the 1st Regiment, Wisconsin Infantry (1861-1862).
 Collection includes a Civil War diary from March to July 1862.
 Entries detail camp life, experiences with Union and Confederate supporters in Tennessee, Alabama, and Kentucky.
-Finding aid available on the Virginia Heritage databse.
+Finding aid available online.
 Ms2009-113.

 CLIFTON, ALLEN J. CORRESPONDENCE, 1863.
 0.1 cu. ft.
 Union soldier from Easton, Pennsylvania, in the Civil War.
 Two letters written March and April, 1863, to his sister and brother from a convalescent camp in Virginia.
 Writes about examinations for those being discharged.
 Ms89-072.

 CLINTON, GOVERNOR WILLIAM J. (1946- ).
 COLLECTION, 1986-1987.
 0.1 cu. ft.
 Arkansas Attorney General, Governor, and 42nd United States President.
 Collection includes National Governor's Association bulletin by Clinton, a signed program from an Abingdon, Virginia, dinner honoring Clinton, and a letter to H. Gordon Bechanan regarding Clinton's decision not to seek the presidency in 1988.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1988-003.

 CLOSE, HENRY.
 LETTER, 1864.
 0.1 cu. ft.
 Collection consists of a letter by Close, telling of his recent illness (typhoid) and the lack of good wages for work.
 He also complains about Lincoln and the Civil War, shares some local war news, and describes his desire to avoid military service.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2012-024.

 COBERLY, LENORE McCOMAS.
 PAPERS, 1990.
 0.1 cu. ft.
 Papers include a copy of "Bob Adkins: Lincoln County Gas Man" by Coberly from Goldenseal, typed notes from 1990 interview with Adkins, and information on Coberly's genealogy.
 Ms92-035.